atlassian/github-for-jira/README.md

 ## Installation and setup

 ### Requirements
 This app officially supports GitHub.com and Jira Cloud.
-Support for GitHub Enterprise and/or Jira server may be considered in the future.
+Support for integration of GitHub Enterprise Server with Jira Server, Jira Data Center and/or Jira Cloud as well as of GitHub.com with with Jira Server and/or Jira Data Center may be considered in the future.

 ### Installation from Atlassian
 1. Sign into your Jira Cloud account